 In the video, my mother was shaking violently, “Something is very wrong… very wrong.
 Something is not working.
 You don’t understand.
 Something is going haywire inside my head.
 This has got to stop.
 You’re going to have to put me to sleep.
 I can’t take this.”

 My father and I wanted to help her get off her anti-depressants, but taking her off them gave her withdrawal symptoms, and my mother felt guilty not listening to the doctor and taking her medicine.
 We asked for different medicines, but none seemed to improve her condition.
 My mother spent her life helping people get off heroin, and we couldn’t get her off her anti-depressants.

 As her panic attacks and shaking got worse, she started speaking of committing suicide.
+This was completely out of character for her.
+She had never been depressed before her operation and never spoken of suicide.
 She tried to take too many pills, but they just made her vomit and wouldn’t have killed her.
 She tried other methods, but they seemed more like a desperate cry for help than any well-thought out plan.
 My father and her friends were always around to look after her.
 We thought we had the odds on our side.